samhithakeluth/Lewis-Hamilton-Race-Data-Analysis/README.md

 Run the analysis code to visualize Hamilton's race performance and gain insights

 This project provides an easy-to-understand overview of Lewis Hamilton's remarkable career using visual data analysis techniques.

+I've used data obtained from Kaggle (thanks and cheers!)